RNVizion/rnv-mcp-identity/SPEC.md

 The boundary is the first multi-hop: when an agent must act on a second system on behalf of the first, or delegate attenuated authority across a trust domain.
 That needs holder-attenuable delegation and cross-protocol binding, which the field has no unified answer for yet (AIMS's authorization section reads "TODO Security"; the AIP survey finds no single draft that unifies it).
 This layer stops at the single-deployment edge and marks that edge explicitly in code, so the gap is visible rather than papered over.

-## 10. To fill (next pass)
+## 10. Wire format (v0)

-- The wire format: the exact header carriage for the identity token and its proof, and how the proof binds to the request (the RFC 9421 signature base).
+The carriage is pinned by the reference demo in `examples/`.
+The identity token rides in the `mcp-agent-identity` request header and the proof in `mcp-agent-proof`.
+The proof is a WPT-style JWS whose protected header carries the holder's public JWK and whose `ath` claim is `base64url(sha256(identity_token))`, binding the proof to that exact token; the proof verifies only when its JWK thumbprints to the token's `cnf.jkt`.
 The capability and policy model is pinned in section 6.

+The planned hardening is RFC 9421 request binding: signing the HTTP method, path, and body into the proof so it attests to the specific request, not only the identity token.
+That tightens the L2/L4 seam and is the natural next revision.